 All my arguments about standards and developing the single market, the open market likewise seem of no importance.
 I fear there are very few economists and supply chain specialists in the Brexit camp.

-Added to this, Parliament has been a shambles recently unable to vote on anything sensible except more recently excluding no deal.
-The latest move is to force the government to extend article 50 again so as to avoid a crash out no deal Brexit in April.
+Added to this, Parliament has been a shambles recently unable to vote on anything sensible except excluding no deal.
+The latest is to force an extension to article 50 to avoid crashing out with no deal Brexit in April.
 At least.

-There is no withdrawal agreement, perhaps this is a good thing for remainers because otherwise if a withdrawal agreement had been agreed, we would definitely be leaving.
+There is no agreed withdrawal agreement, which is a good thing for remainers because otherwise, we would definitely be leaving.
 At least a delay is better than that.
+There is, of course, a risk of no deal.